Best Practices For Customizing Your Default Messaging

 Client Welcome Email

-This is email is sent to new clients when you add them to Time To Pet.
-It includes their temporary password and a link to the client portal.
+This email is sent to new clients when you add them to Time To Pet.
+It includes their One-Time Activation Link (which your clients will click to activate their client account).

-You’ll likely have steps you want clients to take after logging into their account for the first time such as filling out their profile, adding their pets, or adding a credit card.
-Including a numbered list of these steps in this email can help make it clear to clients what you want them to do.
+You’ll likely have steps you want clients to take after logging into their account for the first time, such as filling out their profile, adding their pets, or adding a credit card.
+You can customize which steps you want your client to take in Settings > Client Settings > Portal Settings under the "Pet Parent Onboarding" section and instruct clients to complete those steps in your Welcome Email.

-If you want to encourage your clients to use the Time To Pet mobile app, you can also include the link to download the app in this email.
+If you want to encourage your clients to use the Time To Pet mobile app, you can also include the download links in this email.

 Apple Store for iPhone: https://itunes.apple.com/us/app/time-to-pet/id957456517?mt=8